thejbsmith/simple_blog/README.md

 If you would like a layout for SimpleBlog that is similar to your application layout, create app/views/layouts/simple_blog/application.html.erb and adjust accordingly.
 This will be used instead of your main application.html.erb but you can modify as needed, for example adding in a sidebar.

 SimpleBlog is now using Kaminari for pagination (ActiveAdmin also uses Kaminari)
+  # Add in simple explanation of how to override this
+  # Can probably just actually run Kaminari generator from main app

 Say you want to use your User table for the authors, but only want a subset to be able to actually be the Author of a page.
 In this case, set the User table normally, but then in your SimpleBlog initializer, specify a scope for your author class like:
 SimpleBlog.author_scope = 'my_custom_scope' # by default this will use all
 THEN, in your User model, you must create a scope called my_custom_scope.
 This can be however you want to select the Users that can be authors whether it is role based, email based, whatever you can normally do in a scope can be done here.

+Simple Blog now supports a biography field for Authors that can be defined, as well as an avatar method (defined below) SimpleBlog.author_user_class_avatar_method = "avatar.url(:medium)"

 ## Maybe ask if user is using ActiveAdmin